 You should use the Drain option to stop your job if you want to prevent data loss as you bring down your pipeline.

 Effects of Draining a Job

-When you issue the Drain command, Dataflow immediately closes any in-process windows and fires all triggers.
+When you issue the Drain command, Cloud Dataflow immediately closes any in-process windows and fires all triggers.
 Note that the system does not wait for any outstanding time-based windows to finish.
-For example, if your pipeline is ten minutes into a two-hour window when you issue the Drain command, Dataflow won't wait for the remainder of the window to finish; it will close the window immediately with partial results.
+For example, if your pipeline is ten minutes into a two-hour window when you issue the Drain command, Cloud Dataflow won't wait for the remainder of the window to finish; it will close the window immediately with partial results.

 In the detailed view of your pipeline's transforms, you can see the effects of an in-process Drain command: